bmwcarit/MoCOCrW/doc/examples/example_symm.md

 // Create cipher similarly to the previous example with two differences:
 // * use mode which supports authenticated encryption such as GCM
-// * explicitly build authenticated encryptor with `buildAuthenticatedEncryptor`.
+// * explicitly build authenticated encryptor with 'buildAuthenticatedEncryptor'.
 //
-// If you try to build authenticated cipher with mode which does not support it, `build`
+// If you try to build authenticated cipher with mode which does not support it, 'build'
 // function will throw.
 auto encryptor = AESCipherBuilder{SymmetricCipherMode::GCM, SymmetricCipherKeySize::S_256, secretKey}.buildAuthenticatedEncryptor();